Amandinevidal/colonization/README.md

 - [:rocket: simulation.sh]() - bash script to run a simulation from the command line.
-  :warning: *Caution: This bash script is set up to launch the **parallelized** version of the main R simulation (main_parallel.R).
+  :warning: *Caution: This bash script is set up to launch the **parallelized** version of the main script.
 Make sure your system supports parallel execution and adjust the script if you want to run the sequential version instead.*

 ### Licenses